How is Zeffy free?

 Nonprofits must also have an EIN to report employment taxes to the IRS.
 This includes withholding income tax, social security, and medicare taxes.
 They must include their EIN on W-9 forms when sharing information with employees for tax purposes.

-Organizations must also use the EIN on 1099 forms sent to freelance professionals and contractors.
+A tax exempt organization must also use the EIN on 1099 forms sent to freelance professionals and contractors.

 4. Complying with state laws